ZacharyCWilliams/To-Do-List/README.md

 ### What I learned

 - Solidifed my understanding of CSS.
-Learned abut additive selectors (:hover and :empty)
+Learned abut additive selectors (:hover, :empty, etc.)
 - How to integrate local database into JS architecture

-All in all this was a super fun project that solified my understanding of fundamental front-end dev concepts!
+__All in all this was a super fun project that solified my understanding of fundamental front-end dev concepts!__